 St. Mary’s County Public Schools maintains a Child Find program that serves children from birth to age 21.
 The Child Find program is responsible for locating, identifying, and evaluating children who are potentially in need of special education services.

 Ages Birth to Three: All children with suspected delays or disabilities are referred to the St. Mary’s County Single Point of Entry at the below number.
-An intake interview will be completed and a screening and/or assessment scheduled.
+An intake interview will be completed and an evaluation scheduled.
 If the child is determined eligible for services they will be provided through the St. Mary’s County Infants and Toddlers Program.

 Ages Three through Five: Children with suspected disabilities are referred to the St. Mary’s County Single Point of Entry.
 An intake interview, a developmental screening and Parent/Guardian Questionnaire will be completed.
 The child will be referred to the Child Find IEP team for review and recommendations for evaluation.